 John Stott’s heart clearly ached over the church in the United Kingdom, and his longing would surely find at least some fulfilment at Saddleback church.
 To change the church at home will require effort and commitment.
 Warner pointed out that, if we are not prepared to set high standards, encourage creativity and unusual angles, explore targeting strategies, and spend significant money on sustained promotional campaigns, we will simply not be heard amid the clamouring voices of today’s market place.
 As communication to the inhabitants of the TV age, some of our Sunday services are just as pointless.
 As Warner has said quite bluntly about some of those Sunday services, “We are boring people to hell.”

 Any methods, any structures grow out of date.
 Embodiments of the gospel which serve well in one era become obstacles to the gospel in the next.
 We are not watering down the gospel when we change the church.
 The gospel absolutely requires such change from us.
 The trouble is that we have got it all wrong.
 It is not the church that never changes, but God.
 The Church has all too often got that wrong.

 WOULD THE REAL CHURCH PLEASE WAKE UP

-Warner says that: “Human creativity is a reflection of divine creativity, and to express our creativity is itself a form of worship before our creative God.”
-The excellence of creativity should never become an end in itself, but Warren is nevertheless far more concerned about quality than he is about quantity.
+Warner said that: “Human creativity is a reflection of divine creativity, and to express our creativity is itself a form of worship before our creative God.”
+The excellence of creativity should never become an end in itself, but Warren was nevertheless far more concerned about quality than he was about quantity.